- To import, export and update data, you work with normal Excel (.xlsx) files.

 Columns have colors, and those are visual indicators for you how those columns group logically together.

-When updating items with related items – like Product Variants, then it tries to find existing variant of the Product by its Variant ID.
-Or in case of Customer Addresses – by the Address ID.
+When updating items with related items – like Product Variants, then it merges your variant rows with existing variants, by find existing variant of the Product by its Variant ID, then by SKU, then by Barcode, then by Option values.

 This stuff is powerful!

 - You can update all images of all Products at once.

 - You can link images to Product variants all at once.

 - You can add new variants without having to list the existing variants – just import the additional variant rows, and the app will merge them automatically.

 - You can import, export and update Metafields by having them just as additional columns.
 You can have unlimited additional columns of Metafields.

 You can export any of those items: Products, Smart Collections (Automated Collections), Custom Collections (Manual Collections), Customers, Discounts.